os2datascanner/os2webscanner/doc/getting-started.rst

 root to set up the database for the administration interface.
 Then run ``setup/report_module.setup.sh`` to do the same for the report interface.

+If the local PostgreSQL server doesn't already have a user called ``os2datascanner``, then these scripts will create one and will prompt for its password.
+Both the administration and the report interface assume by default that this password is ``os2datascanner``.

 Preparing Prometheus (optional)
 -------------------------------

-OS2datascanner's pipeline uses Prometheus to provide live status monitoring.
+OS2datascanner's pipeline stages use Prometheus to provide live status monitoring.
 To configure a local Prometheus server to collect data from the pipeline components, run the ``setup/prometheus_setup.sh`` script as root.

 Starting the system
 ===================